xmartlabs/Bender/Documentation/Importing.md

 #### Combining nodes

-Sometimes TensorFlow creates several nodes which we want to map to a single layer in Palladium.
+Sometimes TensorFlow creates several nodes which we want to map to a single layer in Bender.
 An example of this is `TFInstanceNormOptimizer` which converts several nodes to an `InstanceNorm`.
 As there is no Instance Normalization operation in TensorFlow, each model might have a custom implementation.
-Palladium includes an optimizer that converts the implementation as you can find it in the [Fast Style transfer](https://github.com/lengstrom/fast-style-transfer/blob/master/src/transform.py) repository.
+Bender includes an optimizer that converts the implementation as you can find it in the [Fast Style transfer](https://github.com/lengstrom/fast-style-transfer/blob/master/src/transform.py) repository.

-The idea of combining nodes is to create something a __mapper__ can convert into a Palladium layer.
+The idea of combining nodes is to create something a __mapper__ can convert into a Bender layer.
 For that it can be helpful to add attributes to one of the nodes that you want to combine and remove the other nodes from the graph.

 ### Adding custom mappers (and layers) <a name="custom-mappers"></a>

-A mapper is function that converts one node from a TensorFlow graph to one layer in Palladium.
+A mapper is function that converts one node from a TensorFlow graph to one layer in Bender.

 In [API](API.md) you can find how to create custom layers.
-Therefore we will concentrate in creating mappers that convert a node as it comes from a TF graph into a Palladium NetworkLayer.
+Therefore we will concentrate in creating mappers that convert a node as it comes from a TF graph into a Bender NetworkLayer.

 A `TFConverter` has a dictionary that maps TF ops to TFMappers: